InfiniteCuriosity/ClassificationEnsembles/cran-comments.md

 *You write information messages to the console that cannot be easily suppressed.
 All print commands were changed to message commands
 * Please do not modify the global environment (e.g. by using <<-) in your functions.
 This is not allowed by the CRAN policies.
 This is complete.
 Took a lot of work, but the trained models and graphics are saved to a temp directory

+* 0.7.1 fixed a ggplot2 issue that was crashing the system.
+Issue is resolved, it runs without any errors or warnings now.